oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 `BytecodeNode` defines helper methods for accessing local variables, computing source information, introspecting bytecode, and many other use cases.
 It is worth familiarizing yourself with its APIs.

-The `BytecodeNode` (and the bytecode itself) can change over the execution of a program for various reasons (e.g., [transitioning from uncached to cached](#cached-and-uncached-execution), [reparsing metadata](#reparsing-metadata), [quickening](Optimization.md#quickening)), so you should use `BytecodeRootNode#getBytecodeNode()` to obtain the up-to-date bytecode node each time you need it.
+The `BytecodeNode` (and the bytecode itself) can change over the execution of a program for various reasons (e.g., [transitioning from uncached to cached](#cached-and-uncached-execution), [reparsing metadata](#reparsing), [quickening](Optimization.md#quickening)), so you should use `BytecodeRootNode#getBytecodeNode()` to obtain the up-to-date bytecode node each time you need it.
 Custom operations can also `@Bind BytecodeNode` in their specializations (see [Bind parameters](#bind-parameters)).

-Note that since the bytecode can change, a bytecode index on its own _does not meaningfully identify a location in the program_: it only has meaning in the context of an accompanying `BytecodeNode`.
+Because the bytecode may change, a bytecode index (obtained using `@Bind("$bytecodeIndex")`) must be paired with a `BytecodeNode` to meaningfully identify a program location.
-If you need to persist a location, you can instantiate a [`BytecodeLocation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeLocation.java) using `BytecodeNode#getBytecodeLocation(int)` (or bind it with `@Bind BytecodeLocation`).
+You can also instantiate a [`BytecodeLocation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeLocation.java), which logically represents the bytecode node and index, using `BytecodeNode#getBytecodeLocation(int)` or `@Bind BytecodeLocation`.

 ## Operations
 Operations are the basic unit of language semantics in Bytecode DSL.